 Other Temples: Again, Bagan is filled with thousands of temples, so although the above temples and pagoda’s shouldn’t be missed, don’t forget to stop by and visit any interesting ones you pass by.
 There are too many to show on maps so embrace your inner Indiana Jones and go exploring!

-I loved exploring Bagan’s temples by e-bike during my 2 day visit, but if you are looking for something a little more relaxed, check out this two day guide to Bagan which takes a more leisurely approach.
+I loved exploring Bagan’s temples by e-bike during my 2 day visit, but if you are looking for something a little more relaxed, check out this guide to Bagan which takes a more leisurely approach.

 The ultimate experience here involves getting up super early to watch the sunrise in Bagan.
 For those who have the money, hot air balloon rides over the temples are an incredible way to start the day.
 However be prepared for fork out $350USD+ per person, and book well in advance to ensure your spot.
 Since climbing temples is no longer permitted, the hot air balloon ride will be your best bet for the spectacular Bagan sunrise views.